iclr-blogposts/2025/_posts/2025-04-28-conditional-flow-matching.md

 where $$v_\theta: [0,1]\times \mathbb{R}^d \longrightarrow \mathbb{R}^d$$ is the velocity field to be learned.
 Let $$\pi$$ denote the independent coupling between $$p_0$$ and $$p_1$$, and let $$(X_0, X_1) \sim \pi$$.
-The target probability path is the Conditional Flow Matching loss corresponds to the distribution of the random variable $$X_t$$ defined by
+The target probability path in the Conditional Flow Matching loss corresponds to the distribution of the random variable $$X_t$$ defined by

 $$\begin{equation}
     X_t := a_tX_1 + b_tX_0,